docker/docs/datacenter/dtr/2.2/guides/admin/configure/deploy-caches/tls.md

 ## Get the TLS certificate and keys

-Before deploying a DTR cache with TLS you need to get a public key certificate for the domain name were you'll deploy the cache.
+Before deploying a DTR cache with TLS, you need to get a public key certificate for the domain name where you'll deploy the cache.
 You'll also need the public and private key files for that certificate.

-Once you have then, transfer those file to the host where you'll deploy the DTR cache.
+Once you have then, transfer those files to the host where you'll deploy the DTR cache.